 It affects your gums, bone, connective tissue, and causes health problems within your body.
 It starts out with irritated, bleeding gums caused by a bacterial infection.
 At this reversible stage, it is gingivitis.
 Untreated, It can progress into an irreversible condition and possible loss of your teeth.
 At this more severe stage, it is periodontitis.
-This condition is one of the most common we find that patients ignore or were mistreated.
+This condition is one of the most common we find that patients ignore or their doctor hasn't fully explained.

 47% of adults 30 years old and older have some form of gum disease.
 The percentage increases with age too.
 The Center for Disease Control (CDC) also says 70% of adults 65 years and up have periodontal disease.
 The American Dental Hygiene Association (ADHA) reported that 80% of Americans have gum disease.
-The scary thought is that these statistics are only based on people who have had a dental screening.
+The scary thought is that these statistics are from patients who have had a dental screening.
 With statistics that high, it leads us back to our original question.
 Can you get periodontal disease from a partner or someone you know?

-Dr. Randi Green and Jyssica view periodontal disease as a serious condition that if left untreated can put your health at risk.
+Dr. Randi Green and Springfield registered dental hygienist, Jyssica views periodontal disease as a serious condition that if left untreated can put your health at risk.

 We like Dr. Chrystle Cu's Gum Guide Illustration of the stages of gum disease.
 We also love their coconut and strawberry flavored floss.

-Laser therapy has yielded many positive outcomes for our dental patients.
+Laser therapy has yielded many positive outcomes for our dental patients with periodontal disease.

 Using a laser to treat your gum disease is an advanced technique that not all hygienists own.
-Jyssica has completed extra education to gain laser certification.
-This helps her patients enjoy a modern, more advanced standard of dental care.
+Jyssica has completed further education to gain laser certification.
+This extra knowledge helps her patients enjoy a modern, more sophisticated standard of dental care.
 Therapy without the use of the laser is not even comparable.
 The laser removes infected tissue and reduces bacterial loads even further than standard treatment.
-The laser also sends signals to other cells in the body that produce a faster healing rate.
-This helps to decrease post-op discomfort.
+The laser also sends signals to other cells in the body that produce a faster healing rate and to decrease post-op discomfort.

-After therapy, Jyssica schedules a 6-8 week follow up appointment.
+After therapy, Jyssica schedules a 6-8 week follow up visit.
 At this appointment, she can determine if we reached your goal.
 90% of our patient’s outcomes are successful in treating their gum disease.
-If these results don’t meet your goals we can determine alternate solutions.
+If these results don’t meet your goals, we can determine alternate solutions.
 During this appointment, we also forecast a balance point.

 A balance point is the ideal time frame that is specific for you to avoid relapsing.
 At these maintenance appointments, prevention is the key to staying stable.
 It is like hair growth.
 Everyone has a different hair growth schedule.
-The same goes with your periodontal conditions.
-Everyone re-grows their biofilm and tartar unalike.
+The same goes for your periodontal conditions.
+Everyone re-grows their bio film and tartar unalike.
 Our goal is to keep your bleeding gums, bad breath, and other symptoms in a remission state the best we can.